nilsiker/rustpg/README.md

 That's it!
 You're ready to start contributing! 💪

 ## Contributing
-To contribute to this project, simply start working on an issue that's ready in a personal branch.
+To contribute to this project, create a branch in accordance with our branching strategy and start working on an issue.
 When you're done implementing, create a PR targetting the `develop` branch.

 ### Branching strategy
 This repository uses feature branching.
 When working on an issue, create a branch from `develop` using the naming convention